Server Side Config

 A Server-Side Config file is used for more groups of server config that can't reasonably be expressed through flags.

-One such usecase is to control per-repo behaviour and what users can do in repo-level atlantis.yaml
+One such usecase is to control per-repo behaviour and what users can do in repo-level atlantis.yaml files.

 Do I Need A Server-Side Config File?